akhil-varsh/OCR-Key-Word-Search/README.md

 Feel free to contribute or raise issues to improve the app! 🚀

 <p align="center">
-  Made with ❤️ by the Akhil
+  Made with ❤️ by Akhil
 </p>